FloatingArrayDesign/FAModel/famodel/ontology/README.md

 This section defines the floating support structures used in the design.
 As in the previous section, it can contain a single platform or a list of platforms.
-By default, the format here follows that used by [RAFT](https://openraft.readthedocs.io) input files, with the addition of 'rFair', 'zFair', and 'type' entries to the dictionary for each platform in the first level of each platform listed.
-In this case, rFair is the fairlead radius, zFair is the fairlead depth with respect to the platform depth, and type describes the kind of platform (i.e. FOWT for a floating wind turbine, Substation, WEC).
+By default, the format here follows that used by [RAFT](https://openraft.readthedocs.io) input files, with the addition of 'type', and the optional entries of 'fairleads', 'Jtubes', 'rFair' and 'zFair' to the dictionary for each platform in the first level of each platform listed.
+In this case, type describes the kind of platform (i.e. FOWT for a floating wind turbine, Substation, WEC).

+Optional entries include:
+ - fairleads : a list of dictionaries providing information on the relative fairlead locations of the platform.
+The relative positions can be listed for each fairlead, or the fairlead radius, depth, and headings (relative to 0 platform heading) can be provided.
+If a list of fairlead headings is provided in one fairlead entry, the heading list indices are added to the list of fairlead indices referenced in mooring_systems or array_mooring. rFair is the fairlead radius, zFair is the fairlead depth with respect to the platform depth.
 An optional input is z_location, which describes the nominal depth of the platform.
 If the z_location is not provided here or as a column in the array table, it is assumed to be 0.

 However, support will be added for also linking to platform descriptions that follow the [WindIO](https://windio.readthedocs.io) ontology format, which is also used